AM2R-Community-Developers/DistributionCenter/docs/faq.md

 Every controller that your operating system natively supports *should* work.
 Bluetooth support is not guaranteed; if you are having issues after checking the rest of this section, please try using a wired connection.

 #### I am on Windows and have trouble getting my Switch Pro Controller to work, what do I do?
 The Switch Pro Controller is not natively supported by Windows.
-You need to use a seperate program in order to get it recognized, like BetterJoy or Steam.
+You need to use a separate program in order to get it recognized, like BetterJoy or Steam.

 #### The D-Pad on my Dualshock 4 controller is not working!
-Dualshock 4's D-Pad won't work with AM2R, due to Sony making it act as an analogue stick internally/the DS4 not being natively supported by Windows.
+The Dualshock 4's D-Pad won't work with AM2R, due to Sony making it act as an analogue stick internally and the DS4 not being natively supported by Windows.
 You need to use a seperate program that converts DInput to XInput, like DS4Windows or Steam - or you can just play without the D-Pad.

 #### I am on Linux and my controllers don't work!
 1. Check first if enabling `Compatibility Mode` in the Control options and restarting AM2R fixes the issue.